LoyolaChicagoBooks/unoapi/source/30-performance/performance.rst

 - sequential execution
 - parallel execution on a single NVIDIA RTX A6000 GPU
-- parallel execution on a dual AMD EPYC 9354 32-Core Processor
+- parallel execution on dual AMD EPYC 9354 32-Core processors

 Each chart shows a scatter plot with several color-coded series corresponding to total workload.
 The x-axis shows grain size, and the y-axis shows wall time in seconds.